 College-Ready scores are:

-Writing- the minimum passing standard for the written essay portion of the TSI Assessment is a score of a 5+.
-A score of a 4 will meet this standard if the objective writing score is at least 363.
+- Writing: minimum passing standard for the written essay portion of the TSIA is a score of a 5 or higher.
+A score of a 4 will meet college readiness standard if the objective Writing score is at least 363.

 Testing locations and schedules vary.
 For more information, contact a WCJC Testing Center.